jwlehner/applications/2015-12-15--RCAC/project_description.md

 data ('human error') has been underestimated, if not wholly ignored, in archaeological applications.
 This lead to a biased representation of what existed.
-By counter-balancing such selective reporting, this project aims to expand the capacity of formulating generalizations.
+By counter-balancing such selective reporting, this project aims to expand the capacity of formulating human-environment generalizations.
 Here I present a research proposal for an analysis of data from the Milesian Peninsula collected as part of the survey of the *Panormos Project*.